-All area plans, specific plans, subdivision, public works projects, and zoning decisions must be consistent with the direction provided in the County's General Plan.
+All area plans, specific plans subdivision, public works projects, and zoning decisions must be consistent with the direction provided in the County's General Plan.

-Finally, the Ventura County CZO (Section 8181-3.5.a) states that in order to be approved, a project must be found consistent with all applicable policies of the Ventura County Coastal Area Plan.
+Finally, the Ventura County CZO (Section 8181-3.5.a) states that in order to be approved, a project must be found consistent with the intent and provisions of the County's Certified Local Coastal Program (LCP).